A Framework for Controllable Multi-objective Learning with Annealed Stein Variational Hypernetworks: Experiments

 \subsubsection{Multi-Output Regression.}

 The SARCOS dataset is a widely used benchmark for multi-task learning (MTL) and regression, particularly in robotics and control.
 We evaluate our model on a 7-task setup, where each task corresponds to predicting the torque of one of the seven robot arm joints.
 Each input is a 21-dimensional vector comprising joint positions (7), velocities (7), and accelerations (7).
 The output is a 7-dimensional vector of joint torques.
-The dataset contains 44,484 training and 4,449 test examples.
-We reserve 10\% of the training set for validation.
+The dataset contains $44,484$ training and $4,449$ test examples.
+We reserve $10\%$ of the training set for validation.

-Our results, presented in Table~\ref{tab: sarcos}, show that SVH-MOL achieves superior performance compared to all baseline methods.
-Notably, A-SVH-MOL effectively promotes diversity in the learned Pareto set.
-These results demonstrate that SVH-MOL performs remarkably well on high-dimensional multi-objective problems, achieving superior outcomes in both optimization quality and solution diversity.
+Our results, presented on the right in Table~\ref{tab: performance_comparison}, show that A-SVH-MOL achieves superior performance compared to all baseline methods.
+These results demonstrate that A-SVH-MOL performs remarkably well on high-dimensional multi-objective problems, achieving superior outcomes in both optimization quality and solution diversity.
 This indicates that our framework offers a promising approach for approximating the Pareto front in many-objective optimization tasks.